 - 6 or more children – Not less than 40 percent of obligor’s net resources

 If the obligor has a child or children from another parent, then the above percentages will likely reduce based upon the number of children outside the considered relationship.
-If you have any questions, then call our Lewisville family lawyer today for a free case evaluation.
+If you have any questions, then call our Lewisville family lawyer today for a case evaluation.

 When does child support officially end in Texas?